wp-plugins/zigweather/readme.txt

 == Changelog ==

+= 2.2.8 =
+* Various fixes to prevent warnings on first activation.
+* Various fixes to prevent warnings in debug mode.
+* Added Settings link in plugin summary on admin plugins page.
+* Confirmed compatibility with WordPress 4.0.
 = 2.2.7 =
 * Removed some warnings that were appearing while WordPress was running in debug mode.
 = 2.2.6 =